ULE-Informatica/lab2-unit-tests-TomasPelayoBenedetULE/README.md

 }
 ```

 In this case, popcount is no aviable for our version of C++ but we have `__builtin_popcount`, this do the same thing, no differences.

 Because of efficiency, there are a constant variable that have the value of the funcion in `UINT32_MAX` that is the maxium value of an `uint32_t`.

+It has been written the following lines in our exercise:

 ```cpp
 const int popcount_var =__builtin_popcount(UINT32_MAX);